Christmas

 Try this mushroom wellington for your Christmas main or for your roast.
 Three different types of mushroom, plus a mirepoix and tons of flavour!

-A wellington is a classic roast/Christmas dish which is normally meat based.
-It tends to involve meat surrounded in a mushroom duxelle, followed by a savoury crepe and wrapped up in puff pastry.
 I’ve turned this into a mushroom wellington to make it suitable for vegetarians and vegans.
 This is my favourite Christmas main to serve up.
 We have this every year along with my leek and sage stuffing, miso roast potatoes and some onion gravy.

 THIS is the family favourite, this wellington makes an incredible centre piece and it’s so easy to cut slices out too.
 It’s what my siblings always look forward to, we all love mushrooms so this makes for the perfect main.